I ♡ Trademarks Conference 2025Under the Influencer: Avoiding Chaos for NIL on Social Media

 Alt Legal Team | January 27, 2025

-At the Alt Legal I ♡ Trademarks Conference, taking place on March 18, 2025, Erica Rogers (Ward and Smith) will moderate a discussion between Shelley Fullwood (Olive and Olive), Kyona McGhee (Trademark My Stuff), and Michelle Miller (Chicago-Kent College of Law, Illinois Institute of Technology), “Under the Influencer: Avoiding Chaos for NIL on Social Media.”
+At the Alt Legal I ♡ Trademarks Conference on March 18, 2025, Erica Rogers (Ward and Smith) moderated a discussion between Shelley Fullwood (Olive and Olive), Kyona McGhee (Trademark My Stuff), and Michelle Miller (Chicago-Kent College of Law, Illinois Institute of Technology), “Under the Influencer: Avoiding Chaos for NIL on Social Media.”
+Download the presentation materials here.
+Here are some key takeaways from the session:

 Speakers